hellog2n/hellog2n/README.md

 - 📌 And I'm interested in studying C#, GAN and Mathemetics.
 - ❗️ I'm learning the way how to use Github efficiently.

-⚡ Fun fact: Actually, I like to compose musics and I am a Sound Designer in BRIDGE (the club of Developing Games in KOREA).

-Thank you.